What should I do BEFORE my first bariatric consultation?

 A person cannot change their genetics or epigenetics.
 What they CAN change is surgery (to change biology) combined wtih healthy lifestyle measures to support the surgery.

 How much will my consult and surgery cost?

 Dr Jorgensen charges $195 for an initial medical consult with

 For privately insured bariatric patients who then decide to proceed with surgery, total out of pocket cost for Dr Jorgensen’s services for two years will be $5200.

 - His surgical fee.
 Dr Jorgensen does not run “double lists” so you can be assured only he will be performing your surgery.

-- Unlimited bariatric-related follow-up consultations with Dr Jorgensen’s nurse for 2 years post-surgery (no cost billed to
+- Unlimited bariatric-related follow-up consultations with Dr Jorgensen, dietitian and nurse for 2 years post-surgery (no cost billed to

 - Some patients may also have to pay a hospital excess fee (dependent on their private health insurance policy).